DerJokko/ark-node-locations/README.md

 ## Usage

-1. Open `index.html` in your web browser.
-2. Browse sections by region (Vannaland, Balheimr, etc.).
+1. Browse sections by region (Vannaland, Balheimr, etc.).
-3. Check off runes as you collect them.
+2. Check off runes as you collect them.
-4. Use "Check All" or "Uncheck All" for global control.
+3. Use "Check All" or "Uncheck All" for global control.
-5. Export your progress to save/load across devices.
+4. Export your progress to save/load across devices.

 ### Controls